danieladams456/aws-data-analytics-cert/Readme.md

 > You can create multiple notebooks directly from the console.
 There is no software or instances to manage, and notebooks spin up instantly, you have a choice of either attaching the notebook to an existing cluster or provision a new cluster directly from the console.
 You can attach multiple notebooks to a single cluster, detach notebooks and re-attach them to new clusters.

 ## Data Storage

-## Load Process
-On premise relational data to cloud (Redshift) you can:
-- push from on premise directly to S3 or through Firehose
-- single node pull from cloud - DMS
-- cluster pull from the cloud - Apache Sqoop

 ### Redshift
 - distribution key styles